colin-walker/Now-Namespace/README.md

 The namespace will allow for additional channel level elements to share updates similar to the contents of a now page.

 This is an initial version of the 'now' namespace - published 24th Jan 2023.
-The namespace lives [here](https://nowns.work) and that should serve as the namespace URI:
+The namespace lives here and should serve as the namespace URI:

 `xmlns:now="https://github.com/colin-walker/Now-Namespace"`